 Large companies spend millions of dollars on PPC to make sure that they place on top.
 However, small, as well as medium, businesses will not pay out hundreds or thousands of dollars only to improve their visibility over the Internet.
 Like you, why will you find it necessary to spend on pay-per-click advertising when you can generate free traffic through effective SEO?

 PPC may place your website in higher Internet search ranking – but this is just a possibility.
 It cannot promise you that whenever an individual types a specific term on the browser, the name of your business will be on the top of the list.
 This is because there are other companies who bid for that keyword.
 Hence, it cannot guarantee you Return of Investment (or ROI).

 In addition, PPC is a short-term Internet marketing strategy.
-You are only good as long as you can spend for it.
+You are only good as long as you can spend on it.
 SEO, on the other hand, is long term.
-The keywords, tags, backlinks, codes and others that you strategically place in your website will always be there to make sure that your target market finds you.
+The keywords, tags, backlinks, codes, and others that you strategically place in your website will always be there to make sure that your target market finds you.

 Brisbane City QLD 4000+61 7 3186 0370